joe-tingsanchali-sonarsource/jojo-simple/README.md

-jojo demo test of single JS SQ issue
+jojo demo test of single JS and more SQ issues

 now on sonarcloud.io